Accompany, pray for, and support vocations

 -

-“Life in community awakened my offering to the priesthood.”
+“Life in community awakened my dedication to the priesthood.”

-When one lives from the fountains of God’s Love, the vocational call attracts like a magnet.
+When one lives from the sources of God’s Love, the vocational call attracts like a magnet.

 How we can collaborate

-to pray for seminarians, even naming specific people: a young man from your family, a friend, a parishioner… Make your prayer personal and persistent.
+to pray for seminarians, even naming specific persons: a young man in your family, a friend, a parish companion… Make your prayer personal and persistent.

 Then, invite young people to dare to consider their vocation.
-Show them the beauty of following Christ, share stories of generosity and dedication, and accompany them with example and prayer.
+Show them the beauty of following Christ, share stories of generosity and self-giving, and accompany them with example and prayer.

-But the collaboration does not end with prayer.
-We can also financially support their formation.
+But collaboration does not end in prayer.
+We can also support their formation financially.

 Today it is easy and safe to do so through